A stable parareal-like method for the second order wave equation: Introduction

-To further gain speed up, the coarse propagator can be chosen as a spatial coarsening of the fine propagator \cite{ruprecht2012explicit,ruprecht2014spatialcoarse} which allows larger coarse time step.
+Speed up of wall-clock time is attained when the coarse propagator can be chosen as a spatial coarsening of the fine propagator \cite{ruprecht2012explicit,ruprecht2014spatialcoarse} which allows larger coarse time step.
 Indeed, this coarsening technique provides additional speed up in some applications \cite{lunet2018Turbulence,arteaga2015stencil,kreienbuehl2015numerical} because the coarse propagator has less grid points to compute, provided an appropriate grid restriction and interpolation operator.
-However as shown in \cite{ruprecht2014spatialcoarse}, considerable coarse grid resolution and accurate interpolation are required in order to make the parareal iteration \eqref{eq:plainparareal} converged.
+However as shown in \cite{ruprecht2014spatialcoarse}, considerable coarse grid resolution and accurate interpolation are required in order to make the parareal iteration \eqref{eq:plainparareal} converge.

 The parareal method tends to suffer from slow convergence or instability when applied to hyperbolic problems.
-Using an oscillatory dynamical system as an example, \cite{AKT-2016parareal,ANT-thetaparareal} pointed out that the phase error between the coarse and fine propagators is the reason for the slow convergence.
-Analogously for advection problem, the authors in \cite{RuprechtWaveChar} observe that numerical dispersion between the solvers make the parareal method converging from above and hence causes instability.
-Intuitively, spatial constructive or destructive interference of two overlapping waves depends on their relative phase which is in turn sensitive to the frequency, yet the parareal iterative coupling is point-wise in space and time.
+Using an oscillatory dynamical system as an example, \cite{AKT-2016parareal,ANT-thetaparareal,mikioInfluence18} pointed out that the phase error between the coarse and fine propagators is the reason for the slow convergence.
+Analogously for advection problems, the authors in \cite{RuprechtWaveChar} observed that numerical dispersion between the solvers makes the parareal method converge from above and hence causes instability.
+Intuitively, constructive or destructive interference of two overlapping plane waves depends on their relative phase which is sensitive to the frequency, yet the parareal iterative coupling \eqref{eq:plainparareal} is point-wise in space and time.

 There have been some attempts to modify the classical parareal method in order to address the slow convergence issue.
-In \cite{dai2013stable}, the fact that solutions to wave equation live on a submanifold of constant energy is exploited.
+In \cite{dai2013stable}, the fact that solutions to the wave equation live on a submanifold of constant energy is exploited.
 In that work, the solutions are projected onto the submanifold to stabilize the parareal iterations.
 More precisely the algorithm can be presented as

-where $P$ denotes the projection onto a predetermined submanifold.
-However, the projection is obtained by solving nonlinear equations which can be strongly sensitive to initial guess.
+where $P$ denotes the projection onto the constant energy submanifold.
+However, the projection is obtained by solving nonlinear equations which can be sensitive to \HN{the} initial guess.